NorthWebSolutions/CI_PageConstructor/README.md

 To
 ``` $autoload['libraries'] = array('PageConstructor' => 'PC'); ```

-now you can use PC as an object ready to generate the frontend booring part :)
+now you can use PC as an object ready to generate the frontend boring part :)

 ### Example
 if the PageConstructor is loaded with AutoLoader